August 2. Kazinform's timeline of major events

 EVENTS

-2007 - Prominent political figures and statesmen of Kazakhstan takes part in the presentation of the People’s Assembly of Kazakhstan in Seoul.
-Two books of the First President of Kazakhstan - Leader of the Nation Nursultan Nazarbayev in Korean are presented there.

-2016 – According to the UN, Kazakhstan ranks 7th in Asia in terms of e-government development.
-Kazakhstan stands 33rd in the UN global ranking surpassing all CIS member states.
+2007 – The presentation of the Assembly of People of Kazakhstan attended by prominent public and political figures, reps of academic and business circles takes place in Seoul, South Korea.
+During the event, the two books «N.A.
+Nazarbayev – the founder of the Kazakhstani model of inter-ethnic and inter-national accord» and «N.A.
+Nazarbayev.
+Policy of Peace and Accord» in Korean were presented.

-2016 – Kazakhstan signs the Paris Climate Agreement at the UN headquarters in New York.
+2016 – Kazkahstan signs the Paris Climate Agreement at the UN headquarters in New York.